|Entry Requirements:||Two 5/Bs and three 4/Cs in five subject areas at GCSE, to include a minimum of a grade 4/C in Maths and English Language.|

 You will be offered a range of enrichment activities, including trips and visits.
 Details of the cost of these will be provided as they are planned.

 Progression and Careers

 An A Level in English Literature offers excellent university progression due to the highly analytical nature of the course.
-Former students have gone on to study at some of the UK’s top universities, including the University of Oxford, the University of Manchester, Lancaster University, Durham University, the University of Glasgow, the University of Leicester and the University of Sheffield.
+Former students have gone on to study at some of the UK’s top universities, including the University of Oxford, the University of Cambridge, the University of Manchester, Lancaster University, Durham University, the University of Glasgow, the University of Leicester and the University of Sheffield.